Group Health Insurance

 Independent health insurance plans are normal health insurance plans which you can buy for covering your financial loss in case of a medical eventuality.
 These plans cover your medical bills and give you relief from the adverse financial implications of a medical emergency.

-Why independent health insurance coverage is needed?
+Why is independent health insurance coverage needed?

 Even though you are covered under a group mediclaim plan, you need an independent health insurance plan.